dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

 2. Click +Add, and choose Import from Git
 3. Paste in the details of [this repo](https://github.com/dudash/openshiftexamples-sagemaker-train-xgboost-rosa.git)
 4. It will auto populate some sane defaults, click Create
-5. Go to Builds, select the BuildConfig that was created, goto the Environment tab and add `MODEL_PATH` pointing to a preferred built model in S3 from your SageMaker training
+5. Go to Builds, select the BuildConfig that was created, goto the Environment tab and add `MODEL_PATH` pointing to a preferred built model in S3 from your SageMaker training.
 6. TBD setup automatic build triggers and event bridge

 #### Environment variables